OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-078.md

 ## Psalm 78:17

-> Yet they still continued to sin against Him,
+> Yet they continued to sin against Him,
-> To rebel against the Most High in the desert.
+> Rebelling against the Most High in the desert.

 ## Psalm 78:18

-> And they put God to the test in their heart
+> And they tested God in their hearts
-> By asking for food that suited their desire.
+> By demanding food to satisfy their cravings.

 ## Psalm 78:19

 > Then they spoke against God;
-> They said, “Can God prepare a table in the wilderness?
+> They said, “Can God set a table in the wilderness?

 ## Psalm 78:20

 > Behold, He struck the rock so that waters gushed out,
-> And streams were overflowing;
+> And streams overflowed;
-> Can He also give bread?
+> Can He also provide bread?
-> Will He provide meat for His people?”
+> Will He supply meat for His people?”

 ---

 ## Psalm 78:21

-> Therefore the Lord heard and was full of wrath;
+> Therefore the Lord heard and was filled with wrath;
 > And fire was kindled against Jacob,
 > And anger also mounted against Israel,

 ## Psalm 78:22

 > Because they did not believe in God
-> And did not trust in His salvation.
+> And did not trust in His deliverance.

 ## Psalm 78:23

-> Yet He commanded the clouds above
+> Nevertheless, He commanded the skies above
-> And opened the doors of heaven;
+> And opened the gates of heaven;

 ## Psalm 78:24

-> He rained down manna upon them to eat,
+> He rained down manna for them to eat,
 > And gave them food from heaven.

 ## Psalm 78:25

-> Man ate the bread of angels;
+> Humanity partook of the bread of angels;
-> He sent them food in abundance.
+> He provided them with food in abundance.

 ---

 ## Psalm 78:26

-> He made the east wind blow in the sky
+> He made the east wind blow in the heavens
-> And by His power He directed the south wind.
+> And by His power directed the south wind.

 ## Psalm 78:27

-> When He rained meat upon them like the dust,
+> He rained meat upon them like dust,
-> Even winged fowl like the sand of the seas,
+> Even winged birds like the sand of the seas,

 ## Psalm 78:28

-> He let them fall in the midst of their camp,
+> He allowed them to fall in the midst of their camp,
 > All around their dwellings.

 ## Psalm 78:29

-> So they ate and were well filled,
+> So they ate and were well satisfied,
-> And He satisfied their longing.
+> And He fulfilled their desire.

 ## Psalm 78:30

-> Yet before they had abandoned their longing,
+> Yet before they had satisfied their craving,
-> While their food was in their mouths,
+> While their food was still in their mouths,

 ## Psalm 78:31

 > The anger of God rose against them
-> And killed some of their strongest ones,
+> And struck down some of their strongest,
 > And subdued the choice men of Israel.

 ---

 ## Psalm 78:32

-> In spite of all this they still sinned
+> Despite all this, they continued to sin
-> And did not believe in His wonderful works.
+> And did not believe in His marvellous works.

 ## Psalm 78:33

-> So He brought their days to an end in futility,
+> So He ended their days in futility,
 > And their years in sudden terror.

 ## Psalm 78:34

-> When He killed them, then they sought Him,
+> When He struck them down, then they sought Him,
-> And they returned and searched diligently for God;
+> And they returned and earnestly searched for God;

 ## Psalm 78:35

-> And they remembered that God was their rock,
+> And they recalled that God was their rock,
 > And the Most High God their Redeemer.

 ---

 ## Psalm 78:36

-> But they flattered Him with their mouth
+> But they flattered Him with their words
-> And lied to Him with their tongue.
+> And lied to Him with their tongues.

 ## Psalm 78:37

-> For their heart was not steadfast toward Him,
+> For their hearts were not steadfast toward Him,
-> Nor were they faithful in His covenant.
+> Nor were they faithful to His covenant.

 ## Psalm 78:38

-> But He, being compassionate, forgave their wrongdoing and did not destroy them;
+> But He, being compassionate, forgave their iniquity and did not destroy them;
 > And often He restrained His anger
-> And did not stir up all His wrath.
+> And did not unleash all His wrath.

 ## Psalm 78:39

-> So He remembered that they were only flesh,
+> So He remembered that they were mere flesh,
-> A wind that passes and does not return.
+> A passing breeze that does not return.

 ---

 ## Psalm 78:40

-> How often they rebelled against Him in the wilderness
+> How frequently they rebelled against Him in the wilderness,
 > And grieved Him in the desert!

 ## Psalm 78:41

-> Again and again they tempted God,
+> Time and again they tested God,
 > And pained the Holy One of Israel.

 ## Psalm 78:42

 > They did not remember His power,
-> The day when He redeemed them from the enemy,
+> The day when He redeemed them from the foe,

 ## Psalm 78:43

-> When He performed His signs in Egypt
+> When He displayed His signs in Egypt
-> And His marvels in the field of Zoan,
+> And His wonders in the fields of Zoan,

 ---

 ## Psalm 78:44

 > And turned their rivers to blood,
-> And their streams, so that they could not drink.
+> And their streams, so they could not drink.

 ## Psalm 78:45

 > He sent swarms of flies among them that devoured them,
-> And frogs that destroyed them.
+> And frogs that devastated them.

 ## Psalm 78:46

 > He also gave their crops to the grasshopper
-> And the product of their labour to the locust.
+> And the produce of their labour to the locust.

 ## Psalm 78:47